MathCodeLabHub/MathCodeLab.Level1/StudentResources/Code/Examples/PrimitiveDataTypes.md

-# Math Code Lab Level 1 - Part 1

-This document focuses on simple or primitive data types such as numbers, strings, booleans, and None.
-It introduces variables, data type casting, basic arithmetic and logical operations, conditional statements, and loops using numeric and string sequences.
-Each code example is provided as a code block for easy copy-paste and experimentation.

 ## Topics Covered
 1. Variables and values – creating and assigning variables.
 2. Simple data types – strings, integers, floats, complex numbers, booleans, and None.